felixge/node-buffy/Readme.md

 # buffy (The Buffer Slayer)

-A module to encode / decode binary data and streams.
+A module to read / write binary data and streams.

 ## Install